High estrogen symptoms tend to appear along with the signs of low testosterone, decreasing libido and even increasing your risk of cancer. Learn more.

-Some doctors recommend supplements like B12, folate, betaine, and choline, if you don’t get enough in your diet.
-You’ll also hear claims for plants that act as estrogen blockers: wild nettle root and grape seed extract.
-There are prescription estrogen blockers, including clomiphene (Clomid), and drugs designed to treat breast cancer that may be used off-label for this purpose.
+Some doctors recommend supplements like B12, folate, betaine, and choline, if you don’t get of them enough in your diet.
+You’ll also hear claims about plants that act as estrogen blockers: wild nettle root and grape seed extract.
+There are also prescription estrogen blockers, including clomiphene (Clomid), and drugs designed to treat breast cancer that may be used off-label to treat high estrogen levels.

 Cut back on alcohol, which can alter your hormones.
-Beer made from hops or barley may contain phytoestrogen and prolactin, which increase estrogen.
+Beer may contain phytoestrogen and prolactin, which increase estrogen.
 Wine and bourbon also contain phytoestrogen, a common plant chemical.

 High estrogen symptoms in women

-Too much estrogen can also increase a woman’s risk of blood clots, stroke, thyroid problems, and breast, ovarian, and endometrial cancer.
+Too much estrogen can also increase a woman’s risk of:

 What causes high estrogen symptoms in women?